The 6 Bs of talent management: How to protect your competitive edge

 Likewise, you need to be having regular, progressive conversations with key employees to work out their long-term plans and what you can do to help them get there.

 When succession planning, it helps to look at capabilities both from a long-term and shorter-term perspective.
-Once you've identified any capabilities you may need in the next 12 months but not necessarily far into the future, you may want to consider outsourcing or using consultants in order to satisfy this short-term strategic need.
+Once you've identified any capabilities you may need in the next 12 months but not necessarily far into the future, you may want to consider outsourcing or using consultants, like BDO, in order to satisfy this short-term strategic need.

 The boost strategy involves accelerating development for your successors.
 Sometimes, this may require offering particular training programmes or degrees so that they have the necessary skill set to progress, or it may involve removing certain barriers to promotion from the rest of the company.